xbucks/go-rest/README.md

 ### TODO

-- [ ] Update Makefile to make life easy
 - [ ] Add more and clear documentation about the features this offers and how to replace tools
-- [ ] Automate Open API3 Spec Generation
+- [ ] Automate Open API3 Spec Generation completely
-- [ ] Seed local DB and add DB Migration Support
+- [ ] Seed local DB through docker and add DB Migration Support
 - [ ] Add more unit tests
 - [ ] Add more profiles and obey all [12-Factor App rules](https://12factor.net/ru/)
 - [ ] Add CI/CD tooling & Necessary Github hooks